 Dual Recovery Mutual Self-Help Groups (Offsite)

-The dual recovery mutual self-help movement is emerging from two cultures: the 12-Step fellowship recovery movement and, more recently, the culture of the mental health consumer movement.
-In keeping with traditional 12-Step principles and traditions, dual recovery 12-Step fellowships do not provide specific clinical or counseling interventions, classes on psychiatric symptoms, or any services similar to case management.
-Dual recovery fellowships maintain a primary purpose of members helping one another achieve and maintain dual recovery, prevent relapse, and carry the message of recovery to others who experience dual disorders.
+The dual recovery mutual self-help movement is emerging from two cultures: the 12-step fellowship recovery movement and, more recently, the culture of the mental health consumer movement.
+In keeping with traditional 12-step principles and traditions, dual recovery 12-Step fellowships do not provide specific clinical or counseling interventions, classes on psychiatric symptoms, or any services similar to case management.
+Dual recovery fellowships maintain the primary purpose of members helping one another achieve and maintain dual recovery, prevent relapse, and carry the message of recovery to others who experience co-occurring disorders.
 Dual recovery 12-Step members who take turns chairing their meetings are members of their fellowship as a whole.

-Substance abuse groups include the 12-step program of Alcoholics Anonymous (AA); Narcotics Anonymous (NA), Cocaine Anonymous (CA), and so on, can provide needed support and encouragement for patients in treatment.
-More importantly, these services are widespread nationally and internationally.
+Substance-abuse groups include the 12-step programs of Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and Cocaine Anonymous (CA).
+These groups can provide needed support and encouragement for patients in treatment.
 While self-help programs are not considered treatment per se, they are integral adjuncts to professional treatment services.

 Outpatient Substance Abuse Treatment Programs for Clients with COD

-Treatment for substance abuse occurs most frequently in outpatient settings—a term that includes a wide variety of disparate programs.
-Some offer several hours of treatment each week, which can include mental health and other support services as well as individual and group counseling for substance abuse; others provide minimal services, such as only one or two brief sessions to give clients information and refer them elsewhere.
+Treatment for substance abuse occurs most frequently in outpatient settings.
+Some offer several hours of weekly treatment, which can include mental health and other support services as well as individual and group counseling for substance abuse.
+Others provide minimal services, such as one or two brief sessions to give clients information and refer them elsewhere.
 Some agencies offer intensive outpatient programs that provide services several hours per day and several days per week.
 Typically, treatment includes individual and group counseling, with referrals to appropriate community services.

-Individuals with COD often need a range of services besides substance abuse treatment and mental health services.
-Generally, prominent needs include housing and case management services to establish access to community health and social services.
+Individuals with COD often need a range of services besides substance-abuse treatment and mental health services.
+Generally, important needs include housing and case management services to establish access to community health and social services.
 These can be essential to the successful recovery of the person with COD.

 It is imperative that discharge planning for the client with COD ensures continuity of psychiatric assessment and medication management, without which client stability and recovery will be severely compromised.
-Relapse prevention interventions after outpatient treatment need to be modified so that the client can recognize symptoms of psychiatric or substance abuse relapse on her own and can call on a learned repertoire of symptom management techniques (such as self-monitoring, reporting to a "buddy," and group monitoring).
-This also includes the ability to access assessment services rapidly, since the return of psychiatric symptoms can often trigger substance abuse relapse.
+Relapse-prevention interventions after outpatient treatment need to be modified so that clients can recognize symptoms of psychiatric or substance-abuse relapse on their own and can call on a learned repertoire of symptom management techniques (such as self-monitoring, reporting to a "buddy," and group monitoring).
+This also includes the ability to access assessment services rapidly, since the return of psychiatric symptoms can often trigger substance-abuse relapse.

 The Medical System

-Although not substance abuse treatment settings per se, acute care and other medical settings are included here because important substance abuse and mental health treatment do occur in medical units.
-Acute care refers to short-term care provided in intensive care units, brief hospital stays, and emergency rooms (ERs).
-Providers in acute care settings usually are not concerned with treating substance use disorders beyond detoxification, stabilization, and/or referral.
+Although not substance-abuse treatment settings per se, acute care and other medical settings are included here because important substance-abuse and mental health interventions do occur in medical units.
+Acute care refers to short-term care provided by intensive-care units, brief hospital stays, and emergency rooms (ERs).
+Providers in acute-care settings are not usually concerned with treating substance-use disorders beyond detoxification, stabilization, and/or referral.

-Primary health-care providers (physicians and nurses) have historically been the largest single point of contact for patients seeking help with psychiatric and COD use disorders.
-Physicians and nurses are uniquely qualified to manage life-threatening crises and to treat medical problems related and unrelated to psychiatric and substance use disorders.
-And because they are in contact with such large numbers of patients, they have an exceptional opportunity to screen and identify patients with psychiatric and COD disorders.
+Primary health care providers (physicians and nurses) have historically been the largest single point of contact for patients seeking help with co-occurring disorders.
+Physicians and nurses are uniquely qualified to manage life-threatening crises and to treat medical problems related and unrelated to psychiatric and substance-use disorders.
+Because they are in contact with such large numbers of patients, they have an exceptional opportunity to screen and identify patients with co-occurring disorders.
 At that point, the person with COD can be referred for appropriate services in the proper setting.